 Student Moot Court Board

-The primary function of the University of Pittsburgh School of Law Moot Court Board is to organize and administer the Murray S. Love Trial Moot Court Competition and the Appellate Competition.
+The primary function of the University of Pittsburgh School of Law Moot Court Board is to organize and administer the Murray S. Love Trial Moot Court Competition, the Appellate Competition, and the Negotiations Competition.
 Board membership is limited to a maximum of ten students per year and includes a mixture of second-year and third-year students.

 Membership and Selection

 Selection of board members is a competitive process that takes place during the spring term and over the summer.